Municipal Warehouse No. 1: Construction and early years

 The development of the Panama Canal led Los Angeles business leaders to believe that, if modern port facilities could be built, the world's commercial fleet would descend on Los Angeles.
 When the canal opened in August 1914, World War I had postponed the city's plans.
 However, the city's Municipal Wharf No. 1 was nearly complete in 1914, and harbor officials next turned their attention the construction of a large bonded warehouse to handle the "sea caravans" that were expected to crowd the harbor at the end of the war.

 By late 1914, foundation tests and paving activities were underway for a six-story warehouse to be built on Municipal Dock No. 1.
-And in December 1914, the Harbor Commission unveiled the structural plans (pictured to the left) prepared by Chief Harbor Engineer S.A.
+And in December 1914, the Harbor Commission unveiled the structural plans prepared by Chief Harbor Engineer S.A.
 Jubb for the "mammoth new warehouse."
 The Los Angeles Times reported at the time on the proposed design as follows:"The massiveness and character of the structure, of course, preclude the idea of architectural beauty and make any considerable degree of ornamentation undesirable.
 Both commissions, however, are desirous that the warehouse shall be more than merely a gigantic fireproof box with four walls, a roof and various openings.
 Considerable study, therefore, has been given to the treatment of cornice and wall panels, to the end that as pleasing and symmetrical an effect may be obtained as is consistent with the purposes and proportions of the building.The warehouse will be of reinforced concrete construction and six stories in height.
 It will be 480 ft in length and 150 ft wide, being the largest structure of its kind ever erected west of Chicago. ...
 The warehouse is to stand at the seaward end of the city's present great outer harbor dock ..."